8. Application Exercise – Version 3

 try {

-// Create an ImpotsWithTaxAdminDataInJsonFile object
+// create a ImpotsWithTaxAdminDataInJsonFile object

 $impots = new ImpotsWithTaxAdminDataInJsonFile(TAXADMINDATA_FILENAME);

-// run the tax batch
+// we execute the tax batch

 $impots->executeBatchImpots(TAXPAYERSDATA_FILENAME, RESULTS_FILENAME, ERRORS_FILENAME);

-} catch (TaxException $ex) {
+} catch (ExceptionImpots $ex) {

-// display the error
+// error is displayed

 print $ex->getMessage() . "\n";